The Appalachian Trail in Maryland and West Virginia

 Monday, June 21, 2021

-- Weather Conditions: Hot with a severe thunderstorm in the afternoon
+Weather Conditions: Hot with a severe thunderstorm and a tornado in the afternoon

 Everything was stiff this morning.
 Plus I didn’t fall asleep until midnight last night.
 I think I was worried about Weslynn and couldn’t sleep because of it.

 I started hiking slow and stopped for a snack.
 Rainman came up behind me and asked why I stopped before the shelter.
 So I checked my map and saw that Big Rock was .2 miles ahead.

 When I arrived I found Rainman sitting by himself on top of this big overlook covered in graffiti.
 The view of the nearby farmland and towns was spectacular.
 One of the best views we’ve had in a while.

 Today is National Hike Naked Day so I obviously had to join in on the fun!
 Rainman and I took some naked photos at Big Rock and they might be my favorite photo of the whole hike so far.
 We planned to do a mile or 2 together naked when we crossed the Mason-Dixon Line.
 It might be strange, but for us it was less weird to hike naked together just in case we ran into non-thru hikers.

 From there, I put my clothes back on and hiked the rocky downhill to Penn Mar Park.
 Rainman caught up with me and we had a DMC (deep meaningful conversation).
 I met him with the dude-bros a while back, and he’s definitely not a dude-bro.

 At Penn Mar Park we met Pachouli.
 She’s a section Hiker and for her birthday, which was yesterday, she and her family did trail magic birthday party.
 It was so much fun.
 They had pasta salad, potato salad, fruit salad, grilled cheese, and hot dogs.
 Then they pulled out all the snacks like chips, peanut butter crackers, and Swiss cake rolls.